-Objective: Employers should ensure workplaces are safe whilst also enabling working from home.
+Objective: To ensure workplaces are safe whilst also enabling working from home wherever possible.

-In order to keep the virus under control, it is important that people work safely.
-Working from home remains one way to do this.
-However, the risk of transmission can be substantially reduced if COVID-19 secure guidelines are followed closely.
-Employers should consult with their employees to determine who, from the 1 August 2020, can come into the workplace safely taking account of a person's journey, childcare responsibilities, protected characteristics, and other individual circumstances.
+To help contain the virus, workers who can work effectively from home should do so.
+For those who cannot work from home, the risk of transmission in the workplace can be substantially reduced if COVID-19 secure guidelines are followed closely.
+Employers should consult with their employees to determine who can work from home or, where necessary, come into the workplace safely taking account of a person's journey, childcare responsibilities, protected characteristics, and other individual circumstances.
 Extra consideration should be given to those people at higher risk.
-Businesses should consider the impact of workplace reopening on local transport, and take appropriate mitigating actions (e.g. staggered start and finish times for staff).
-When it is decided that workers should come into their place of work then this will need to be reflected in the COVID-19 risk assessment and actions taken to manage the risks of transmission in line with this guidance.
-It is vital employers engage with workers to ensure they feel safe returning to work, and they should not force anyone into an unsafe workplace.
+Businesses should consider the impact of workplace opening on local transport and take appropriate mitigating actions (e.g. staggered start and finish times for staff).
+When it is necessary that workers should come into their place of work then this will need to be reflected in the COVID-19 risk assessment and actions taken to manage the risks of transmission in line with this guidance.
+It is vital employers engage with workers to ensure they feel safe at work, and they should not force anyone into an unsafe workplace.

-- Considering the maximum number of people who can be safely accommodated on site. - Planning for a phased return to work for people safely and effectively. - Monitoring the wellbeing of people who are working from home and helping them stay connected to the rest of the workforce, especially if the majority of their colleagues are onsite. - Keeping in touch with off-site workers on their working arrangements including their welfare, mental and physical health and personal security. - Providing equipment for people to work from home safely and effectively, for example, remote access to work systems.
+- Considering the maximum number of people who can be safely accommodated on site, if home working is not possible. - Planning for people to work safely and effectively. - Monitoring the wellbeing of people who are working from home and helping them stay connected to the rest of the workforce, especially if the majority of their colleagues are onsite - Keeping in touch with off-site workers on their working arrangements including their welfare, mental and physical health and personal security.

+Providing equipment for people to work at home safely and effectively, for example, remote access to work systems.